AdvancedClimateSystems/io/i2c/ti/README.md

 	dac := ti.NewDAC5578(dev, 10)

 	// Write volts to the channel.
-	err = dac.SetVoltage(volts, channel)
-	if err != nil {
+	if err = dac.SetVoltage(volts, channel); err != nil {
 		panic(fmt.Sprintf("failed to set voltage: %v", err))
 	}

 	// It's also possible to set output of a channel with digital output
         // code.
+Because the DAC5578 has a resolution of 8 bits the value must
-The value must be between 0 and 255. if err := dac.SetInputCode(255, channel); err != nil {
+        // be between 0 and 255.
+	if err := dac.SetInputCode(255, channel); err != nil {
 		panic(fmt.Sprintf("failed to set voltage using output code: %v", err)) }